lab1092/blender-manual_ja/manual/textures/types/procedural.rst

 -----

-Almost all procedural textures in Blender use derivatives for calculating normals for texture mapping (with as exception :guilabel:`Blend` and :guilabel:`Magic`).
+Almost all procedural textures in Blender use derivatives for calculating normals for texture mapping (with as exception *Blend* and *Magic*).
 This is important for Normal and Displacment Maps.
-The strength of the effect is controlled with the :guilabel:`Nabla` Number Button.
+The strength of the effect is controlled with the *Nabla* Number Button.

 Hints
 =====

-Use the size buttons in the :guilabel:`Mapping` panel to set the size that the procedural textures are mapped to.
+Use the size buttons in the *Mapping* panel to set the size that the procedural textures are mapped to.

 Procedural textures can either produce colored textures, intensity only textures,